-Basic requriements for an F-1 student to re-enter the United States after traveling abroad on pleasure or personal business.
+Basic requriements for F-1/J-1 student to re-enter the United States after traveling abroad on pleasure or personal business.

 In order to obtain a re-entry signature, please ensure all holds on your account have been cleared.
-Plan accordingly and drop off your I-20 at the International Center (UB 1100) approximately three weeks prior to depature.
-Complete the Travel Notification Form, attach your I-20 and submit to International Center for processing.
-Allow 2-3 day turnaround for re-entry signature on your SEVIS form.
+Plan accordingly and drop off your I-20/DS-2019 at the International Student Services (UB 200) approximately three weeks prior to depature.
+Complete the Travel Notification Form, attach your I-20/DS-2019 and submit to International Student Services for processing.
+Allow 5-10 business days turnaround for re-entry signature on your I-20/DS-2019.

 2. You have been out of the United States for less than five months

 3. A current passport valid for at least six months after the date of your re-entry

 4. A valid, current F-1/J-1 visa OR you traveled to a contiguous country or adjacent island for less than thirty days